-These are the current most threatening plants that are currently considered invasives to native Arizona ecosystems.
-Currently, Buffelgrass (Pennisetum ciliare) and Fountain Grass (Pennisetum setaceum) are spreading through the Sonoran Desert and threatening our distinctive native Sonoran Desert plants.
+These are the most threatening plants that are currently considered invasives and noxious to native Arizona ecosystems: Buffelgrass, Fountain Grass, and Stinknet.
+All three are spreading through the Sonoran Desert and threatening our distinctive native Sonoran Desert plants.

-A recent and concerning arrival to Arizona is Globe Chamomile (Oncosiphon piluliferum).
+Stinknet (Oncosiphon piluliferum) is a relatively recent and problematic arrival to Arizona.
 This plant is spreading rapidly in both urban and wild areas and can quickly dominate a landscape.
 This little winter annual (6-24 inches) has only recently been recognized as a prolific invasive weed in the Phoenix Metropolitan area and elsewhere in Arizona.